September 29th History, Trivia and Fun Facts

 1829 -Scotland Yard went on patrol for the first time.

-1938 – The Treaty of Munich was signed by Hitler, Benito Mussolini, Daladier & Chamberlain.
+1938 – Hitler, Benito Mussolini, Daladier & Chamberlain signed the Treaty of Munich.
 Contrary to some overly optimistic high hopes, it did not prevent World War II.

 1957 – Kyshtym Disaster at Plutonium Production Plant, USSR